-The Board of Trustees will provide details of further CPD opportunities for staff regarding supporting pupils with medical conditions.
+The governing board will provide details of further CPD opportunities for staff regarding supporting pupils with medical conditions.

 Supply teachers will be:

 - Provided with access to this policy. - Informed of all relevant medical conditions of pupils in the class they are providing cover for. - Covered under the school's insurance arrangements.